skorokithakis/django-loginas/README.md

 LOGOUT_URL = reverse_lazy('loginas-logout')
 ```

-Additionally you can also specify the redirect url for logout default is `settings.LOGIN_REDIRECT_URL`
+Additionally, you can specify the redirect url for logout (the default is `settings.LOGIN_REDIRECT_URL`).

 ```
 # settings.py